Vlhermitte/LensDistortionOpenGL/README.md

-# Implementation of lens distortion simulation in OpenGL
+# Implementation of lens distortion simulation in OpenGL (STILL IN DEVELOPMENT)

+This repository is still in development.
+The code is not yet ready for use.

 This is a simple implementation of lens distortion simulation in OpenGL.
 It uses a simple vertex and fragment shader to simulate the lens distortion effect.